GeoNode/documentation/admin/admin_panel/index.rst

 .. note:: It is strongly recommended to always use the GeoNode :guilabel:`Metadata Wizard` or :guilabel:`Metadata Advanced` tools in order to edit the metadata info.

-The ``Permissions`` can be changed also for multiple Layers at once throguh the :guilabel:`Set layers permissions` action.
+The ``Permissions`` can be changed also for multiple Layers at once through the :guilabel:`Set layers permissions` action.

 .. figure:: img/set_layers_permissions_action.png
     :align: center